danielballan/pims2-prototype/README.md

    installed.
 If `tifffile` itself were to add a PIMS reader, it could do so without adding a `pims` dependency.
 *  The core `pims` package provides the dispatch mechanism.
-It has one dependency (the tiny pure-Python package `entrypoints`) and very little code.
+It has one dependency (the tiny pure-Python package `entrypoints`) and 50 lines of code.